boostercloud/booster/README.md

 ## Disclaimer

-Current published versions of Booster are pre-release versions under heavy development.
-This means that a good chunk of the most basic functionality that you’d expect in a production-ready framework might be missing or in a very buggy state and the documentation might not be totally accurate.
-It’s also very likely that non-backward-compatible changes will be introduced on new releases until the project reaches a stable version.
+Booster is a pre-release framework under heavy development, so non-backward-compatible changes might be introduced until we reach v1.0.0.

-Refer to [Release Notes](https://github.com/boostercloud/booster/releases) for more specific information about what's supported on each iteration.
+Refer to [Release Notes](https://github.com/boostercloud/booster/releases) for more specific information about changes of each iteration.

 ## Overview